 History Professor: Education Requirements and Career Information

 History professors create lesson plans, lecture students and proctor exams.
-In addition to their teaching responsibilities, history professors research historical subjects and may be required to publish scholarly papers, articles and books.
+In addition to their teaching responsibilities, history professors research historical subjects and might be required to publish scholarly papers, articles and books.

-Most tenure-track professor positions at 4-year colleges and universities require a doctorate degree.
-Students usually earn a doctorate degree in a specialization, such as twentieth century, medieval or military history.
+Most tenure-track professor positions at four-year colleges and universities require a doctorate.
+Students usually earn a doctorate in a specialization, such as twentieth century, medieval or military history.
 A doctoral candidate must complete a dissertation in a topic related to their major, which must be unique and contribute new ideas to the field of history.
 Many postgraduate students also serve as teaching assistants during graduate school and gain first-hand experience teaching at the college level.

 Related to History Professor

 Dr. Peter Wood is an emeritus history professor at Duke University and the recent recipient of the Eugene Asher Distinguished...

 History professor positions require significant formal education.
 Learn about the education, job duties and degree requirements...